nikomatsakis/rfcs/active/0000-traits.md

 be denied.
 Therefore, I think this property ("always being able to add impls") is not especially useful or important.

+### Overwhelming type bounds

+Today, when declared a type parameter, one may introduce trait bounds following a `:`:

+    impl<K:Hash+Eq,V> HashMap<K, V> {
+        ..
+    }

+Sometimes the number of parameters can grow quite large, such as this example extracted from some rather generic code in `rustc`:

+    fn set_var_to_merged_bounds<T:Clone + InferStr + LatticeValue,
+                                V:Clone+Eq+ToStr+Vid+UnifyVid<Bounds<T>>>(
+                                &self,
+                                v_id: V,
+                                a: &Bounds<T>,
+                                b: &Bounds<T>,
+                                rank: uint)
+                                -> ures;

+I propose to permit a `where` clause that follows the generic parameterized item but precedes the `{`.
+This where clauses introduces a sequence of bounds of the form:

+    BOUND = TYPE ':' TRAIT { '+' TRAIT } [+]

+Thus the first example could be rewritten:

+    impl<K,V> HashMap<K, V>
+        where K : Hash + Eq
+    {
+        ..
+    }

+And the second example could be rewritten as follows.
+Note that the user has license to use the `+` notation as a shorthand or not (in this case, `+` is used for `V` but not with `T`; this is not meant to be an example of "best practice" formatting, just to show what is possible):

+    fn set_var_to_merged_bounds<T,V>(&self,
+                                     v_id: V,
+                                     a: &Bounds<T>,
+                                     b: &Bounds<T>,
+                                     rank: uint)
+                                     -> ures
+        where T:Clone,
+              T:InferStr,
+              T:LatticeValue,
+              V:Clone + Eq + ToStr + Vid + UnifyVid<Bounds<T>>,
+    {
+        ..
+    }

+Naturally this applies to anything that can be parameterized: `impl` declarations, `fn` declarations, and possibly `trait` and `struct` definitions, though those do not current admit trait bounds.
+(Full details below.)

+The advantages of the `where` clause to my mind are (in order of importance):

+1. More expressive, this is crucial to the next section.
+2. Easier to read for complex types.
+3. Possibly necessary for full use of associated types (which are not part of this RFC, but see [this appendix](#assoc) for some discussion).

 ### Overloadable operators

-*Addressed by:* Proper generic traits.
+*Addressed by:* Where clause.

 Our current rules around operator overloading are too limiting.
 Consider the case of defining a mathematical library for modeling vectors.
 I might like to overload the `+` operator.
-Following mathematical convention, I'd like to say that:
+Following common mathematical practice, I'd like to say that:

 1. Vector + vector yields a vector.
-2. Vector + scalar yields a vector.
+2. Vector + scalar (or scalar + vector) yields a vector.
-3. Scalar + vector yields a vector.

-Given that the trait for addition looks like:
+Given our current trait for addition, we cannot express this.
+The problem is that in our current trait, the `Self` type is the left-hand-side, and the right-hand-side is a second

 ```
-trait Add<RHS,SUM> { ... }
+trait Add<RHS,SUM> { ... } // Current, inadequate def'n
 ```

 where `RHS` is the type of the right-hand-side argument and `SUM` is